With Second Warmest November, 2019 is Likely to Be Second Warmest Year Ever Recorded

 And there’s more bad news: 2019 through November has been the second-hottest year on record, and the season (September through November) has been the second-hottest in recorded history.
 Both the season and the year to date were 1.69 degrees Fahrenheit above average, coming in just behind 2016 and 2015, respectively, and the average sea surface temperature was the second-warmest for the year to date.

-Scientists say that record temperatures are yet another sign that the climate is changing, but they’re even more troubling went you look at other recent records.
+Scientists say that record temperatures are yet another sign that the climate is changing, but they’re even more troubling when you look at other recent records.
 For instance, the five hottest Novembers have all taken place since 2013.
 In some regions, this was the hottest November in history; Africa, South America and the Hawaiian Islands all experienced their hottest Novembers on record.

 Related Stories